zammad/zammad-org/src/sr/documentation/use/faq.md

 ### How to ask a colleague for help in the ticket?

-The best way to do this is to [mention a colleague](advanced-features#mention-a-colleague) in an article by using [[@]][[@]] and raise your question.
+The best way to do this is to [mention a colleague](advanced-features#mention-a-user) in an article by using [[@]][[@]] and raise your question.
 This triggers a notification for your colleague.
 Depending on your internal processes, switching the owner of the ticket could also be a possible option.